isomerpages/nlb-launch/_6-branding-and-marketing/Building and retaining customer loyalty.md

 ---
-title: Building and Retaining Customer Loyalty
+title: Building and retaining customer loyalty
 permalink: /articles/getting-started/branding/customer-loyalty/
 description: "Customer loyalty describes an ongoing positive relationship between a business and a customer.
 Customer loyalty is a measure of how likely a customer will remain with a company’s products or services even when there are competing alternatives.  "
 ---

 # Building and Retaining Customer Loyalty

 Customer loyalty describes an ongoing positive relationship between a business and a customer.
 Customer loyalty is a measure of how likely a customer will remain with a company’s products or services even when there are competing alternatives.